Fall 2025 Global Asian Studies

 Introduction to Asian Film

 3 hours.
 Same as MOVI 229 and ENGL 229.
 Previously listed as ASST 229.
 Taught in English.
 Films contain English subtitles.
 One film per week will be screened outside of class.
 Students may choose to attend the official screenings or watch the films on their own.
 Prerequisite(s): ENGL 161.
-World Cultures course.
+UIC GE World Cultures course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method